 Automating repetitive steps and eliminating wasteful tasks, through solutions like MDC, can drastically increase worker productivity and potentially save your organizations a bundle.
 If you’re a medium or large operation, this savings could represent millions of dollars.

 For example, data automation enabled this water-distribution products company to slash time spent identifying and recording scrap by more than 92-percent per week, letting them effectively redeploy staff.
-You can view other tips in this article on The Mobile Supply Chain Blog.

 Not only has the amount of data we collect and transmit grown exponentially over the past few decades, but the importance of leveraging that data to inform better business decisions has never been greater.
 Data analytics is so critical to business operations in the 21st century that a vast range of software solutions have emerged specifically to help organizations gather, track and analyze data.